-The current Medium Term Financial Plan, which covers the years detailed above, was approved by Cabinet on 9th January 2018 http://data.bassetlaw.gov.uk/media/75119/CBEX090118non.pdf

-This document sets the strategic direction for the Council as far as financial issues are concerned.
+The current Medium Term Financial Plan, which covers the years detailed above, was approved by Cabinet 9th January 2018, and this document sets the strategic direction for the Council as far as financial issues are concerned.

 Corporate Risks

 The Council has identified and actively manages the risks that it deems are of corporate and strategic significance in terms of threat to life, reputational risk to the Council and financial loss or cost.
 Operational and service delivery risks are identified and managed by the individual service areas and overseen by the Heads of Service and the Corporate Directors.